microsoft/TypeScript-Handbook/pages/quick-start/asp-net-core.md

 First, [install ASP.NET Core](https://get.asp.net) if you need it.
 This quick-start guide uses Visual Studio, which means that you'll need Visual Studio 2015 in order to use ASP.NET Core.

-Next, if your version of Visual Studio does not already have TypeScript, you can install it for [Visual Studio 2015](http://www.microsoft.com/en-us/download/details.aspx?id=48593).
+Next, if your version of Visual Studio does not already have TypeScript, you can install it for [TypeScript for Visual Studio 2015](http://www.microsoft.com/en-us/download/details.aspx?id=48593).

 ## Create a new project